dhaynespls/bebop-drop/README.md

 Launch a MITM attack on the controller and the drone.

-Ensure `dsniff` and the `mitmproxy` binary can be found on your system.
+Ensure `dsniff` and `mitmproxy` binaries can be found on your system.

 ```sh
 sudo ./drop.sh